presence-insights/pi-clientsdk-ios/README.md

 1. Open the PresenceInsightsSDK.xcodeproj.
 2. Run the PresenceInsightsSDK-Univeral target.
-3. Pull the built framework from the *iphoneuniversal* directory in the *Output* Folder.
+3. Pull the built framework from the *Output* Folder.

-*Note:* You need to build this framework before being able to use pi-swift-sdk
+*Note:* You need to build this framework before being able to use it.

 ##Linking
 To use the framework simply drag the PresenceInsightsSDK.framework file into your projects *Embedded